Environment Variables Reference

 OPENAI_API_KEY

-• Description: OpenAI API key for embeddings generation
+• Description: OpenAI API key for embeddings and file conversion

 • Required: Yes (when using OpenAI models)